-Step 3: Mirror Data Collection Screen
+Step 2: Mirror Data Collection Screen

-Scan the QR code to automatically open a web brower and the data mirroring IP address.
-The webpage will open to a blank Flex NX data collection screen.
-GPR data will not be visible until you enter Collection Mode and begin collecting data.
+Scan the QR code.
+A webpage will open to a blank Flex NX collection screen.
+GPR data will be visible when you begin collecting data.

-If using a computer connected to the Flex NX SSID, type the displayed URL (http://192.168.8.1:3000) into your web browser.
-As above, a webpage will open to a blank data collection screen and will populate once you start collecting data.
+If using a computer connected to the Flex NX SSID, type the URL into your web browser.
+A webpage will open and will mirror your GPR profile when you begin collecting data.

-Tap Done to return to the Main Dashboard.
+Tap Done and return to the Main Dashboard.